-Tier 1 capital, which amounted to approx. € 2,386 million as at 31 December 2009, decreased to € 2,258 million one year later.
-The total amount comprises 55.09 % paid-in capital and reserves.
-Taking into account other capital pursuant to section 10 (4) of the KWG, which now includes silent partnership contributions and other hybrid capital components, the share in Tier 1 capital amounts to 92.52 %.
+Tier I capital, which amounted to approx. € 2,258 million as at 31 December 2010, increased to € 2,482 million one year later.
+The total amount comprises 73.69 % paid-in capital including the silent participation from SoFFin, as well as capital reserves and other reserves eligible for inclusion.

-Contributions to the Group's aggregate issued share capital and recognised capital in the amount of \in 182 million are primarily made from Aareal Bank AG (\in 128 million).
+Contributions to the Group's aggregate issued share capital and recognised capital in the amount of ≤ 233 million emanate primarily from Aareal Bank AG (≤ 180 million).

-Aareal Bank AG's capital comprises approx. 42.8 million no-par value bearer shares ("unit shares").
+Aareal Bank AG's capital comprises approx. 59.9 million no-par value bearer shares ("unit shares").
 Each share carries one vote.
-In the interests of achieving repayment at the earliest opportunity of the silent participation by SoFFin, Aareal Bank will not distribute a dividend to its shareholders for the 2010 financial year.
+In the interests of achieving repayment at the earliest opportunity of the silent participation by SoFFin, Aareal Bank will not distribute a dividend to its shareholders for the 2011 financial year.

 Preferential participation certificates issued by Aareal Bank Capital Funding LLC are included as equity component.
-The total equivalent of these certificates is recognised as "Other capital" as a component of Tier I capital (so-called "innovative Tier I model") for regulatory purposes.
+The total equivalent of these certificates is recognised as "other capital", as a component of Tier I capital (so-called "innovative Tier I model") for regulatory purposes.
 The voting rights are held by Aareal Bank AG alone.
-The issue that was rated "A" by Fitch Ratings at issuance has an indefinite term, but can be called by the bank on the annual coupon payment date.
+The issue that was rated "A" by Fitch Ratings at issuance has an indefinite term, but can be called by the bank quarterly on the coupon payment date.
 Interest payments are dependent on Aareal Bank AG's net retained profit; interest payments omitted are not paid retrospectively.
-The interest payment for the financial year 2010 amounted to 7.12 %.
+The interest payment for the financial year 2011 amounted to 7.13 %.

-Contributions by silent partners to Aareal Bank AG in the amount of \in 595 million are fully recognised and used as regulatory Tier I capital as "Other capital".
-An amount of \in 375 million relates to the unlimited silent partnership contribution from SoFFin, which bears interest at 9 %.
-A further \in 190 million of silent partnership contribution is available to us for an unlimited term, and bears interest at an average of 3.79 %.
-Contributions by silent partners in the amount of \in 30 million bearing interest at 7.35 % expire on 31 December 2013.
+Contributions by silent partners to Aareal Bank AG in the amount of \in 220 million are fully recognised and used as regulatory Tier I capital as "other capital"; A silent participation of \in 190 million is available to us for an unlimited term, and bears interest at an average of 4.21 %.
+Contributions by silent partners in the amount of \in 30 million bearing interest at 7.35 % will expire on 31 December 2013.